Forks (The Bear): Writing

-Costuming

-While upgrading himself at Ever, Richie starts wearing a Pronto Uomo blazer.
-Olivia Colman's Chef Terry wears Blake Chicago with Calzuro clogs.

 Filming

 The episode was filmed on location at Chicago's two-Michelin-starred restaurant Ever, and takes place at a fictionalized version of the restaurant (which, in the series, boasts three Michelin stars).
 The restaurant was shut down for one week and turned off its online reservation system to accommodate the filming schedule, and head chef Curtis Duffy cooked all the meals featured in the episode.

 Moss-Bachrach explained that as Richie is a known fan of Ridley Scott, the episode wanted to illustrate it.
 The art department compiled some of his works in the episode; posters for Alien and White Squall, and a novelization of Black Rain are seen in Richie's apartment.

+Cinematography

+Andrew Wehde, The Bear cinematographer since season one, leaned on the visual style of Michael Mann for the look of "Forks", telling Immersive Media, "Thematically, it's dark and it's in the city.
+It's at night, it's urban, and his storyline is just so fun in it."
+The color grading also played a factor in the look of the episode, said Wehde: "Our show is very much in that cool tone, kind of shadow world anyways, with a lot of the warmth coming from The Bear's restaurant in general and the warmth of the city's brownstones and wood tones, things like that.
+For us, this was a time to put Richie in the blue world that Carmy is always in when he's in the kitchen.
+It's always cool or bluer...It didn't change much from how we shot it.
+It just really was the way we graded it in color later on."

 Music

 The episode prominently features "Love Story (Taylor's Version)" by Taylor Swift, in reference to Swift being Richie's daughter's favorite artist.
 Executive producer Josh Senior stated that it was not difficult to secure the rights to the track, noting that Swift was "exceedingly generous and cool with one of our actors singing along to the song.
 Those are things that sometimes people just say no to, and that was probably one of the easiest songs to clear."
-In addition to "Love Story", the episode features "Glass, Concrete and Stone" by David Byrne, the track "Diamond Diary" from Tangerine Dream's score the 1981 film Thief, and three pieces from Trent Reznor and Atticus Ross' score for the 2019 film Waves.
+In addition to "Love Story", the episode features "Glass, Concrete and Stone" by David Byrne, the track "Diamond Diary" from Tangerine Dream's score the 1981 Michael Mann film Thief, and three pieces from Trent Reznor and Atticus Ross' score for the 2019 film Waves.
+The Reznor–Ross pieces used include "Bad News," as Richie explores Ever early on his first day, and "The Light Shines Through," playing as Ever staffers plate up beautiful food, immediately after Tiff tells Richie she is engaged to marry another man.